stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 Inc. maintain the Docker images.
 Linux distributions supply versions of Go, but these will frequently be older than the current release.

-# Choosing a Code Editor or IDE

-My current text editor is [Oni](https://www.onivim.io/), a desktop version of Vim.
-You may prefer [Visual Studio Code](https://code.visualstudio.com) or [Atom](https://atom.io/), which are high-quality and customisable editors that have plugins for Go.
-All of these editors are free.
-JetBrains offer the [GoLand](https://www.jetbrains.com/go/) IDE as a commercial product.

-If you use Vim, install the [vim-go](https://github.com/fatih/vim-go) package to add support for Go.

 # Essential Tools

-There are a number of de-facto standard utilities and libraries for Go software development, but a few tools are so fundamental that you should install them even before you begin to write Go code.
+# The Go Plugin for Your Code Editor

+Go benefits from an editor that can use the powerful tools that are available to check and refactor your code as you work.
+Every popular editor has a plugin for Go support.
+If you do not have a favourite text editor, [Visual Studio Code](https://code.visualstudio.com) and [Atom](https://atom.io/) are high-quality and customisable editors that have well-maintained plugins for Go.

+If you would prefer to use an IDE, JetBrains offer [GoLand](https://www.jetbrains.com/go/) as a commercial product.

 ## Git for Version Control